illinidance/utility/README.md

 just trim tmp/jive.mp3 10 110
 ```

-The starting and ending times may vary for each dance.
+You can choose different starting and ending times for each dance to your liking.
 Adjust as needed.

 Trimmed versions will be saved as `tmp/trimmed_<dance>.mp3`.